checosdovalina/tournamentcontrol/replit.md

 - **Scorekeeper Dashboard**: Register players, record results
 - **Public Display**: Real-time tournament information for participants and spectators

-Last Updated: October 03, 2025 - Improved scheduled match check-in UI with clear radio buttons for "Presente"/"Sin confirmar" status, making player presence tracking more intuitive for admins and scorekeepers
+Last Updated: October 03, 2025 - Enhanced scheduled match programming flow: category is now selected first, then only pairs from that category appear in the dropdown, streamlining the match creation process

 ## User Preferences